 Answer: a runcible spoon!
 Just one of many made-up words and phrases coined by Edward Lear.
 “Higher-cynths” and “Lower-cynths” are two others.

 Made-up words (nouns, verbs, modifiers) used sparingly can add speculation, surprise, poetry and humor to your writing.
-Just make certain to use them in ways that provide readers with a sense of what they mean.
+They work best in children’s books.
+Just be sure to use them in ways that provide readers with a sense of what they mean.

 You can make up nonsense words: